 “No,” Evelyne said, a muscle in her jaw jumping.
 She backed away slowly, not dropping her gaze from Roman’s until she finally turned away.
 “I’m going to help Eresh.”

-Ivor whistled.
+Ivor whistled low once Evelyne was out of earshot.
 “You two have some sort of history?”

-“You’re Roman Hallisey, right?”
+“You’re the new one— Hallisey, right?”
 Ivor asked.
 “What do you do on this team, exactly?”

-Ivor pursed his lips but saluted, heading over to one of the wagons with Aaror on his heels.
+Ivor saluted, heading over to one of the wagons with Aaror on his heels.
 They both shot Roman curious looks as they passed, but fortunately didn’t ask any more questions.
-When they were gone, Leandros said, “Thea, can you tell when people are lying?”
+When they were gone, Leandros eyed Roman and asked, “Thea, can you tell when people are lying?”

 “I’m not lying!”
 Roman said.

-“I didn’t think you were, Roman, it only made me curious,” Leandros said soothingly.
+“I didn’t think you were, Roman, it only made me curious,” Leandros said.

 Leandros hid a smile.
-“I hope not.
+“Good.
 We have a long journey ahead of us and you’ll be in close proximity to Ms. Corscia all the way.”
 He sighed.
 “I’d best go help Eresh as well.
 Everyone’s here and we really do need to leave.”

 When Leandros was gone, Thea finally looked over at Roman.
 “So what’s the story?”